bioXiaoheng/BalLeRMix/README.md

 ###  BalLeRMix---*Bal*ancing selection *L*ik*e*lihood *R*atio *Mix*ture models

-This repository hosts the software package for BalLeRMix and scripts used in the study "*Flexible mixture model approaches that accommodate footprint size variability for robust detection of balancing selection*" (Cheng &amp; DeGiorgio 2019, Submitted).
+This repository hosts the software package for BalLeRMix and scripts used in the study "*Flexible mixture model approaches that accommodate footprint size variability for robust detection of balancing selection*" (Cheng &amp; DeGiorgio 2020).

 - For the software, go to `BalLeRMix/software/`
 - For scripts used for SLiM simulations, go to `BalLeRMix/Simulation_scripts/`